threefoldfoundation/info_sdk/src/sdk/applicationserver/locations.md

 ```

 ## Proxy
-To `proxy` to requests on certain location to a running server.
+To `proxy` requests on certain location to a running server.

-The following examples creates a proxy on `/calendar` which will redirect requests to `0.0.0.0:8851/`, make sure of `ipaddr_dest`, `port_dest`, `path_dest` and `schema` as these are very important for the proxy to work properly.
+The following examples create a proxy on `/calendar` which will redirect requests to `0.0.0.0:8851/`, make sure of `ipaddr_dest`, `port_dest`, `path_dest` and `schema` as these are very important for the proxy to work properly.

 ```python
 class Package(j.baseclasses.threebot_package):